skip to content

 Each term, the Centre hosts various reading seminars devoted to Platonic themes and Authors.
 See below for both present and past reading groups:

-Upcoming Reading Seminars
+Ongoing Reading Seminars

 ---